-If you are concerned that your baby may be experiencing breastfeeding problems due to a tongue and/or lip-tie (tethered oral tissues), please see an IBCLC (through Baby Cafe or contact us at www.facebook.com/bakersfieldbreastfeeds for a private consultation as soon as possible, and protect your milk supply while you are awaiting resolution.
-Babies with restrictions may not be capable of protecting the milk supply by themselves.
+If you are concerned that your baby may be experiencing breastfeeding problems due to a tongue and/or lip-tie (tethered oral tissues), please see an IBCLC at no cost through Baby Café Bakersfield or contact The Nest & Company, at 661-234-9894 for a fee-based, private consultation as soon as possible, and protect your milk production while you are awaiting resolution.
+Babies with restrictions may not be capable of protecting milk production by themselves.
 For an excellent instructional video on expressing your milk, please visit the following external video:

 This blog at www.drghaheri.com is an excellent resource for parents and medical professionals alike which details issues surrounding tethered oral tissues, like tongue tie and lip ties.

 Ground-Breaking Ultrasound Results Which Changed Our Understanding of How Breastfeeding Works

 This is the link to the 2014 study published by Elad, et al regarding the biomechanics of how babies take milk from the breast.
 This information followed ultrasound studies published by Donna Geddes et al previously, which advanced the understanding of breastfeeding beyond assuming what happens inside the baby's mouth to actually knowing what happens.
 Specifically, the results of this study clarified how the baby's tongue moves during breastfeeding.
 Because we now know that the tongue does NOT move forward and backward during suckling, nor does it use a peristaltic motion to strip milk from the breast, we can see that the forward extension of the baby's tongue is NOT an accurate indicator of proper tongue function.
 Instead, the rear portion of the tongue must be able to move up and down during suckling to remove milk from the breast.
 If only the tip or the edges of the tongue can rise toward the roof of the mouth, the baby may not be able to properly breastfeed.